riveted

 Picture

 I carry a mirror inside my head.
-I look at it a lot more than I should.
-The downside: All I see is me.
-I can’t see you, the world around me or the God who is with me.
+I look at it far more than I are to admit.
+But when I do, I can't see God, you or the world around me.
+All I see is me.

 Picture